-Further, FWS has been lax in providing information to the public regarding Golden Eagle deaths at wind energy projects through the Freedom of Information Act ("FOIA"), 5 U.S.C. § 552, or other mechanisms.
-Indeed, the fragmentary picture of Golden Eagle mortality at wind farms that does emerge from the scattered bits of information made public is not encouraging.
+Further, FWS has been lax in providing information to the public regarding Golden Eagle deaths at wind energy projects through the Freedom of Information Act ("FOIA"), 5 U.S.C. § 552, or other mechanisms.42 Indeed, the fragmentary picture of Golden Eagle mortality at wind farms that does emerge from the scattered bits of information made public is not encouraging.

 For example, in 2011, the Los Angeles Times reported that at least six Golden Eagles had been killed at the Pine Tree wind project in California.
 Louis Sahagun, Federal Officials Investigate Eagle Deaths At DWP Wind Farm (L.A.
 Times, Aug.
-3, 2011).
-The Associated Press wrote about the death of a Golden Eagle at the Goodnoe Hills Wind Project in Washington in 2009.
+3, 2011).43 The Associated Press wrote about the death of a Golden Eagle at the Goodnoe Hills Wind Project in Washington in 2009.
 Associated Press, Golden Eagle killed by Wash.
 Wind turbines (Aug.
-15, 2009).
-In addition, Golden Eagle mortality at wind projects in Wyoming also appears serious.
+15, 2009).44 In addition, Golden Eagle mortality at wind projects in Wyoming also appears serious.
 See Sophie Osborn, Wyo.
-Outdoor Council, Wind turbines killing more golden eagles in Wyoming than expected (June 21, 2011) (discussing Golden Eagle mortality at wind projects in Wyoming based on FWS data).
-According to a FWS staff paper submitted at a 2010 conference of scientific experts specializing in raptor conservation, at one geographic region in Wyoming the mortality rate is one Golden Eagle death per 13 wind turbines per year; at another it is one Golden Eagle death per 39 wind turbines per year.
+Outdoor Council, Wind turbines killing more golden eagles in Wyoming than expected (June 21, 2011) (discussing Golden Eagle mortality at wind projects in Wyoming based on FWS data).45 According to a FWS staff paper submitted at a 2010 conference of scientific experts specializing in raptor conservation, at one geographic region in Wyoming the mortality rate is one Golden Eagle death per 13 wind turbines per year; at another it is one Golden Eagle death per 39 wind turbines per year.
 Patricia Y. Sweanor, FWS, Best Management Practices for Wind Energy in Areas with Golden Eagles (Aquila chrysaetos) in Wyoming 58 (abstract of paper submitted at the 2010 Raptor Research Foundation Conference).

 This means there are likely to be equivalents of the Pine Tree facility, or possibly worse, in Wyoming, where FWS staff has stated approximately 1,000 wind turbines were operating by September 2010 and another 1,000 are expected to be constructed in the following two years.
 Id.
+Unless steps are taken to better address these impacts - such as those proposed in this Petition - the number of Golden Eagles killed at wind power facilities will become even worse over time and will likely result in efforts to list the species as endangered or threatened under the ESA.